dougbutner/student-pay/README.md

 You can set up a L2E system using completely free plugins.
 Learn how to [get your user's Near account into Wordpress the free and easy web 2.0 way](https://www.youtube.com/watch?v=-fHRpTUnQRM), and explore closed- and IRL-school focused manual input options in [teacher-settings.js](teacher-settings.js).

+### METABUILD III Notes
+Working parts: payment scheduler, and full frontend solution [demo](https://tetra.earth/learn2earn) Needed work: finish and test the API connections in the job template `template.mjs`
+Note: A new job must be created from the template.mjs file for each payment type scheduled

 > ✨ This repo uses [FRESH Commenting Syntax](https://github.com/dougbutner/FRESH)